meanyhead/meanyhead.github.io/_posts/2021-1-31-metropolis.md

 On Twitter, "you seem fun and smart till you rt a podcaster" was liked by a podcaster.

-On the phone, my friend declared her preference for her friend to indulge in workaholism than to overdose on something else.
-"Why?"
-I almost asked, and said instead "death is not a problem for the dead person."
-She replied "I think I was clear about my motives."
+On the phone, my friend told me she preferred her friend indulge in workaholism than overdose on something else.

 I worried about the podcaster whenever I saw her tweets or listened to her podcast.
-I felt I understood what the miscarried denizens of The Metropolis would've called her career crisis.
+I felt I understood what the aborted denizens of The Metropolis would've called her career crisis.
 Every month or two she announced her commitment to a new plan.
 She quit her day job (though it was at night) because, she said, it was bad for her mental health.
 (What work isnt?)
 She thereafter appeared to be living in her childhood room, self-ouijiing.
 This was how I imagined my future, despite knowing it couldn't be like this.

-The Metropolis asked "what is Bourgeois time without the Bourgeoisie," and the question I wanted to ask my friend about her friend was: what is addiction but a work of art that its subject, work, interrupts?
+The Metropolis asked "what is Bourgeois time without the Bourgeoisie," and the question I held back asking my friend about her friend was: What is addiction but a work of art that its subject, work, interrupts?

 An oasis without boundaries is not a contradiction.
 The couple I was housesitting for told me that the rural isolation they esaped to was just like the isolation they hadn't known they had already felt in the city.